Coping With Coronavirus: Therapist Offers Suggestions To Deal With Anxiety & Grief

 DENVER (CBS4) – The coronavirus pandemic can be a very overwhelming time.
 Just talking about it may be stressful for some people.
 So many Coloradans are confining to their homes, and many can’t help but feel isolated, even if they aren’t sick.

-Kelly Werthmann talked to Shannon Heers, a therapist from Catalyst Counseling, about how to navigate some of these challenges.
+Kelly Werthmann talked to Shannon Heers, a therapist from Catalyss Counseling, about how to navigate some of these challenges.

 With so many students not at school and missing out on so many milestones, they might feel grief.